photoprism/photoprism-docs/docs/getting-started/index.md

     if you need help, it could be a local configuration problem, or a misunderstanding in how the software works.

 [^1]: RAW image conversion and TensorFlow are disabled on systems with 1 GB or less memory
+[^2]: Our [`docker-compose.yml` examples](https://dl.photoprism.app/docker/docker-compose.yml) are generally based on the latest [MariaDB Server](https://mariadb.com/kb/en/mariadb-server-release-dates/) release to take advantage of performance improvements.
+That doesn't mean older versions are no longer supported.
+[^3]: Oracle seems to have stopped shipping [new features and improvements](https://github.com/photoprism/photoprism/issues/1764).
+As a result, the testing effort required before each release is no longer feasible.